tock/tock-www/_pages/documentation/walkthrough.md

 ```

 We also passed the result of `load_processes()` to `kernel::main`.
 This is a
-board-specific functions that reads process headers from flash, populates a
+board-specific function that reads process headers from flash, populates a
 list of structures to represent them, and initializes each of their data
 segments, global offset tables and stacks into memory.